JonEilers/Sea-Cucumber-Lab-Notebook/Sea_Cuke@WWU.md

+### 2/6/2019

+checked ammonia/nitrate.
+Ammonia about the same, nitrates are down.
+Refractometer arrived.
+Calibrated it and test salinity of the cooler.
+Was at 21ish ppm, which seemed low.
+So I checked it with Onthank's.
+His was about 4 ppm higher.
+So I checked the calibration on his and it was off.
+So it works.
+I added 600 ml (1.5lbs) more salt.

 ### 2/4/2019

 checked ammonia/nitrate. ammonia might be up a smidge from yesterday.
 Hard to tell with nitrates. added some parmesan garlic stacy pita chips to the mix. water temp was at 12 C. Asked Nestler for a refractometer.